adrianlua03/ENG1003_w1_Group10/README.md

 <p align="center">
 <img src="Sources\Task 1\Screenshot 2021-10-25 at 9.13.21 AM.png" width="412" height="310">

-<h3>In result, the path is being plotted through both the fuel and time consuming area as it is not viable for the plane to be routed away, avoiding both of the mentioned area as more acute turns may not be comfortable for passengers and by other means, burns more fuel if flying time increased. </h3>
+In result, the path is being plotted through both the fuel and time consuming area as it is not viable for the plane to be routed away, avoiding both of the mentioned area as more acute turns may not be comfortable for passengers and by other means, burns more fuel if flying time increased.

 <hr>
 <br>